vmarcinko/art-of-programming/markdowns/first.md

 OK, great, now we know 2 types of data: **number** and **string**.

+What operations can be done with strings?

+Splitting on certain position, comparison, removing portions of text, counting length of text, etc...

 ---

 What is the type of following data?